Salvador-ON/Build-Your-Own-Scraper/README.md

 ## Trouble Shooting

 If you have a slow internet connection you can increment the wait time of the parsed_wait method that it is located in lib/browser.rb.
 Changing the number of sleep seconds.
+So the scraper could be able to change to other pages in the correct time.

 ```
 sleep(1)